 Home Buying Process

-Buying a home can be an exciting and emotional experience.
+Buying a new home can be an exciting and emotional experience.
 As local experts, you can rely on us to guide you through the process so you can feel comfortable and confident each step of the way.

 Concerned you might not be able to move quickly on an offer because you need to sell your current home first?
 Compass Bridge Loans is the simple solution to bridge the gap between the home you have and the home you want.

 When you're ready to move forward with a purchase, I will advise you on constructing the strongest offer possible.
 Then I will draw up the necessary paperwork on your behalf.
 There is a lot to consider when making an offer.
 We'll discuss the purchase price, down payment, monthly mortgage payments, the closing date, sale contingencies, and any special stipulations for your particular purchase.
 Once an offer is submitted, the seller may accept, reject or counter the offer.
 If the seller returns a counter, we will enter a negotiation period until an agreement is reached, or the offer is rejected by either party.
 (Note that private mortgage insurance may be required by your mortgage lender if your down payment is less than 20%.)